Still in school but want to get ahead?

 - SBATs in New South Wales, Victoria and Western Australia,

 - and simply School Based Apprenticeship and Traineeships in Northern Territory

-- Obtain a pathway from school to work
+- Obtain a pathway from formal learning to being on the job

 - Gain the edge you need to get started in your career

 - Take a stepping stone to higher education

 - End up with a nationally recognised qualification

 - Achieve credits towards your Queensland Certificate of Education (QCE)

 Before you start your school-based apprenticeship or traineeship, there are a few things to consider first:

 - Does it fit ‘your plan’?
 This opportunity may only give you access to a maximum of two government-funded contributions.
 Students (and their parents or guardians) must consider if the SAT is appropriate and relates to the student’s future chosen career.